 - Now tighten your core and slowly move your upper body forward by rising higher onto your toes until your shoulders cross the fingertips.

-- Then slowly move in the opposite direction to get back into the starting position.
+- Then slowly move in the opposite direction to get back into the starting position

 8. Forearm Front Plank

-How to do the forearm plank:
+Steps to do the forearm plank:

 - Get into a push-up position on your forearms, legs extended straight behind you, and maintain a straight line from your head to the heels.